Maitripatel2468/Project2/README.md

-# ew Project
+# New Project
-This projet was created from local system.
+This project was created from local system.
+Created by me